The Blue Lagoon (1980 film): Plot

 In the late Victorian period, two cousins, nine-year-old Richard and seven-year-old Emmeline Lestrange, and galley cook Paddy Button, are shipwrecked on a lush tropical island in the South Pacific.
-Paddy cares for the children and forbids them "by law" from going to the other side of the island, where he had found an altar with bloody remains from human sacrifices.
-He also warns them against eating the deadly scarlet berries.
-He dies after a drunken binge and the children rebuild their home on a different part of the island.
+Paddy cares for the children and forbids them "by law" from going to the other side of the island, where he finds an altar with bloody remains from human sacrifices.
+He also warns them against eating any deadly scarlet berries.
+He dies after a drunken binge, and the children rebuild their home on a different part of the island.

-At puberty, they go skinny dipping in the ocean.
-Emmeline is uncomfortable with her sexual attraction to Richard and declines to share her "funny" thoughts with him.
+Having reached puberty, the two go skinny dipping in the ocean, but Emmeline is uncomfortable with her sexual attraction to Richard and declines to share her "funny" thoughts with him.
 She is frightened by her first menstrual period and refuses to allow Richard to inspect her for what he imagines is a wound.

-Eventually, Richard recognizes his own attraction to Emmeline.
+Eventually, Richard recognizes his attraction to Emmeline.
 She ventures to the forbidden side of the island and sees the altar.
 Associating the blood with Christ's crucifixion, she concludes that the altar is God and tries to persuade Richard to go to the other side of the island to pray with her.
 Richard is shocked at the idea of breaking the law and they argue.
-When Richard tries to initiate sexual contact she rebuffs him; he hides and masturbates.
+When Richard tries to initiate sexual contact with Emmeline, she rebuffs him.
+He hides from her and masturbates.

-When a ship appears for the first time in years, Emmeline does not light the signal fire and asserts to Richard's angry disbelief that the island is their home now.
-She says she knows about Richard's masturbation and threatens to tell her Uncle Arthur about it.
-They fight and Richard kicks Emmeline out of their shelter.
+When a ship appears for the first time in years, Emmeline does not light the signal fire and the ship passes by without noticing them.
+When Richard confronts Emmeline about her failure, she asserts to his angry disbelief that the island is now their home and that they should remain there.
+Emmeline also reveals that she knows about Richard's masturbation and threatens to tell her Uncle Arthur about this.
+They fight and she throws a coconut at him, hitting him in the head by chance.
+Richard angrily slaps her and kicks her out of their shelter.